portabletext/editor/packages/editor/README.md

 </div>

 > The official editor for editing [Portable Text](https://github.com/portabletext/portabletext) – the JSON based rich text specification for modern content editing platforms.

+> [!NOTE]
+> We are currently working hard on the general release of this component.
+Docs and refined APIs are coming.